CLI Reference¶

 li play audit --mode security "the auth service"

-li play list # list playbooks in ~/.lionagi/playbooks/
+li play list # list all discovered playbooks

 li play audit --help # show playbook description, args, and usage